Oil retreats as rising U.S. inventories continue to weigh

 Refinery capacity use fell last week as refiners do maintenance, helping the deficit of U.S. April to May crude CLc1-CLc2 increase to more than $2 a barrel.

-The anemic refinery throughput, cold weather and sliding distillate inventories have supported New York ultra-low sulfur diesel March futures HOc1.
+The anaemic refinery throughput, cold weather and sliding distillate inventories have supported New York ultra-low sulphur diesel March futures HOc1.
 They rose 3.22 cents to settle at $2.1358 a gallon.

 (Additional reporting by Alex Lawler in London and Jane Xie in Singapore; Editing by Mark Potter, David Gregorio and Lisa Von Ahn)